bradgwest/paap/write/paper.md

 dataset we needed to run this algorithm on a remote machine with specialized hardware.
 This makes the model intimidating to employ, especially when tasked with training and tuning on a new dataset.
-Neural networks have been shown to be fragile, in the sense that a minor pertubation to an input, $x$, will result in a large change in the output.
-Future research should investigate DCEC's fragility; if small pertubations in the input images result in different cluster assignments, then the algorithm's usefulness is further reduced.
+Neural networks have been shown to be fragile, in the sense that a minor perturbation to an input, $x$, will result in a large change in the output.
+Future research should investigate DCEC's fragility; if small perturbations in the input images result in different cluster assignments, then the algorithm's usefulness is further reduced.
-Finally, DCEC cannot clsuter an image dataset for $k=1$.
-This further limits the usefulness of the algorithm as an analyst cannot explor the one cluster solution.
+Finally, DCEC cannot cluster an image dataset for $k=1$.
+This further limits the usefulness of the algorithm as an analyst cannot explore the one cluster solution.
 Yet, DCEC is effective in automated detection of similarities in artwork structure between pieces.
 In our opinion, it is most useful when employed in conjunction